 The Supply Chain

-In terms of responsible sourcing, stone supply chains are more complicated than metal supply chains as there are fewer established certification systems in place.
-There are a handful of accreditation schemes for diamond sourcing, but currently none for gemstones.
+Stone supply chains are more complicated than metals as there are fewer established certification systems in place.
+There are some accreditation schemes for diamonds, but currently none for gemstones.

 Conditions of Mining